lightning/bolts/02-peer-protocol.md

 ### Updating Fees: `update_fee`

-An `update_fee` message is sent by the node which is paying the Bitcoin fee.
+An `update_fee` is sent by the node which is paying the Bitcoin fee.
 Like any update, it's first committed to the receiver's commitment transaction and then (once acknowledged) committed to the sender's.
 Unlike an HTLC, `update_fee` is never closed but simply